 No employer wants its employees to experience harassment in the workplace.
 On the contrary, employers are expected to provide their employees with safe, healthy work environments.
 Part of that charge requires building an inclusive environment in which employees are protected against bullying, denigration, and unwanted advances by their coworkers.

 We reviewed more than 30 human resources companies, compliance consultants, and workplace training providers to build our list of the eight best anti-harassment training companies and programs.
-These are companies that offer fast, cost-effective training that workers can access easily and which meets the compliance requirements set by the Department of Labor and individual state regulators.
+These are companies that offer fast, cost-effective training that workers can access easily and which meets the compliance requirements set by the U.S. Department of Labor and individual state regulators.

 The 8 Best Anti-Harassment Training Programs of 2020